Edwinvera/what-the-fox/README.md

 Page 2: Generates spirit fox.
 https://wireframe.cc/pro/pp/7367c1067349530

-### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- User will be interact with a Fox.
+- User will be greeted with friendly Fox.
-- Fox will ask some questions and the use will be able to imput information.
+- Fox will ask some questions and the user will be able to input information.
-- A picture af a sprit fox will generate onto the page when the user is done.
+- A picture af a spirit fox will generate onto the page when the user is done.

 #### PostMVP
 - Add second API: Random fox facts?
-- I would like to add mouseover events where fox sounds play when you mouseover certain parts of the page.
+- I would also like to add a mouseover event where fox sounds play.

 ## Project Schedule